 This decline is what doctors call “heart failure.”
 It doesn't mean the heart is suddenly shutting down.
 Quite the opposite, it is working harder.
 Heart failure means that the heart's ability to deliver enough oxygenated blood to all the body's organs and tissues is compromised.
 Undiagnosed and unchecked, this can lead to debilitating or even fatal damage.

 The good news is that heart failure is manageable.
 You can ease your heart’s workload—and your worry.
-In Diagnosis: Heart Failure you’ll learn the mechanics of the heart, the symptoms and warning signs of heart failure, and, most of all, the keys to an effective treatment plan.
+In Heart Failure: Understanding the condition and optimizing treatment you’ll learn the mechanics of the heart, the symptoms and warning signs of heart failure, and, most of all, the keys to an effective treatment plan.

 The report will brief you on the expanded array of diagnostic tools that let doctors accurately assess a heart’s condition and pinpoint the contributing causes of heart failure.